You feel alone. Your marriage is hurting….really hurting.

 Or the spouse who is lost in the betrayal of adultery says, “You have no idea how your choices have deeply hurt me.
 But I still think our marriage is worth fighting for.
 I’m getting help,” may change the course of his family for eternity.

-Often the wayward spouse is inspired by the dedication of their marriage partner and friend who is willing to fight for the legacy of their relationship.
+Often the wayward spouse is inspired by the dedication of their marriage partner who is willing to fight for the legacy of their relationship.

 #5 Commit to three types of marriage education